RichardLitt/stranded-by-trump/index.md

 Here’s what to know if you are denied entry to the United States:

-**Know your rights at the airport**, and when detained.
+**1. Know your rights at the airport**, and when detained.
 [Read more](https://www.aclu.org/know-your-rights) at the American Civil Liberties Union website.

-**DO NOT SIGN ANYTHING** you are asked to sign, including and especially Form I-407.
+**2. DO NOT SIGN ANYTHING** you are asked to sign, including and especially Form I-407.

-**Do not voluntarily abandon your green card** or lawful permanent resident application.
+**3. Do not voluntarily abandon your green card** or lawful permanent resident application.

-→ Instead, **ask for a lawyer.**
+Instead, **ask for a lawyer.**

 If you are turned back: